How to Move from the USA to Spain: The 2025 Ultimate Guide for Expats

 Other Essential Documents to Prepare

-• Proof of Accommodation: Provide a rental agreement, property deed, or a letter from your host confirming where you’ll stay in Spain.
+• Proof of Accommodation: Rental agreements, property deeds, or host letters confirming where you’ll stay.

 Conclusion